John G. Horgan

-John Gregory Horgan, Jr. (1866 - June 24, 1921, in San Francisco, California), nicknamed "the Banker", was an American professional player of pocket billiards and three-cushion billiards.
+John Gregory Horgan Jr. (1866 - June 24, 1921), nicknamed "the Banker", was an American professional player of pocket billiards and three-cushion billiards.

 Biography

-Horgan was born in Elmira, New York, the son of John G. Horgan, Sr. He became the 1906 world champion in pocket billiards (straight pool) by beating Tommy Hueston He became the world three-cushion billiards champion and holder of the Lambert Emblem trophy in 1912 by beating Joe Carney, a title he lost to Alfredo de Oro in 1914.
+Horgan was born in Elmira, New York, the son of John G. Horgan Sr. He became the 1906 world champion in pocket billiards (straight pool) by beating Tommy Hueston He became the world three-cushion billiards champion and holder of the Lambert Emblem trophy in 1912 by beating Joe Carney, a title he lost to Alfredo de Oro in 1914.